-That’s right, you chirping motherfucker.
-A 20-year-old would’ve ignored you, but this 40-something bastard isn’t going to pretend your incessant “beeps” aren’t eating away at his soul for even one more minute.
+That's right, you chirp machine.
+A 20-year-old would've ignored you, but this 40-something isn't going to pretend your incessant "beeps" aren't eating away at his soul for even one more minute.

 A guy should be able to sleep under the stars at a moments notice, whether it's in his own backyard or a road trip away.